 But given them more time to think, the liberals shifted towards situational explanations -ie.: “things are stacked against the poor”-.

-Liberals and conservatives seem to be equally capable of thinking past gut personal attributions because, when asked to do so, both, are equally adept at presenting the viewpoints of the opposite camp.
+Liberals and conservatives seem equally capable of thinking past gut personal attributions because, when asked to do so, both, are equally adept at presenting the viewpoints of the opposite camp.

 But liberals seem to be more intrinsically motivated to push toward situational explanations.